Grace May Friant

 Brief Life History of Grace May

 When Grace May Friant was born about 1877, in Pennsylvania, United States, her father, Joseph S Friant, was 30 and her mother, Mary Alice Slote, was 29.
-She married Harry Marvin Drake on 12 April 1896, in Phillips, Kansas, United States.
+She married Harry Drake on 12 April 1896, in Phillips, Kansas, United States.
 They were the parents of at least 3 sons and 2 daughters.
-She lived in Phillipsburg, Phillips, Kansas, United States for about 30 years and Phillipsburg Township, Phillips, Kansas, United States in 1940.
+She lived in Phillipsburg, Phillips, Kansas, United States for about 30 years and Phillipsburg Township, Phillips, Kansas, United States for about 10 years.
 She died on 18 February 1955, at the age of 79, and was buried in Iowa Union Cemetery, Phillipsburg, Phillips, Kansas, United States.

 Do you know Grace May?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account